 Distributed Stress Testing:

-Meanwhile, client machines send signal or heart beat that it is connected with the server.
+Meanwhile, client machines send signal or heartbeat that it is connected with the server.
 If the server does not receive any signals from the client machine, it needs to be investigated further for debugging.
-From figure, server can connect with the 2 clients (Client1 and Client2), but it cannot send or receive signal from Client 3 & 4.
+From the figure, a server can connect with the 2 clients (Client1 and Client2), but it cannot send or receive a signal from Client 3 & 4.

 Night run is the best option to run these stress testing scenarios.
-Large server farms, need more efficient method for determining which computers have had stress failures that need to be investigated.
+Large server farms need a more efficient method for determining which computers have had stress failures that need to be investigated.